Ted Wilson (American football): Professional career

-Wilson became the first UCF Knights football player to be selected by an NFL team when he was drafted the 10th round (274th overall) of the 1987 NFL Draft by the Washington Redskins.
+Wilson became the first UCF Knights football player to be selected by an NFL team when he was selected the 10th round (274th overall) of the 1987 NFL draft by the Washington Redskins.
 The 1987 season began with a 24-day players' strike, reducing the 16-game season to 15.
 The games for weeks 4–6 were won with all replacement players, including Wilson.
 The Redskins have the distinction of being the only team with no players crossing the picket line.
 Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 movie The Replacements.

 Prison sentence

 Wilson was arrested on December 19, 2011, after investigators raided his house and found a quarter-kilogram of cocaine, more than an ounce of crack cocaine, a loaded shotgun and a Hi-Point CF-380 semiautomatic handgun.
 According to court documents, in 2009 to 2012, he worked with others in Pasco County, Florida to distribute large quantities of cocaine and crack cocaine.
 During the height of his drug trafficking operations, Wilson distributed approximately 100 kilograms of cocaine per month, and profited over $1 million.
 He pleaded guilty on January 18, 2013 to drug and weapons charges.
 On May 1, 2013, Wilson was sentenced to 17 years in federal prison, which included 12 years' imprisonment for three drug-related charges, followed by a mandatory consecutive five years for possessing a firearm.